Op-Eds Speaking Truth to the Powers-That-Be

 Traders in the public commodity market usually speculate on the price.
 Given the right circumstances, they can be stampeded so that oil spikes upward on fear of shorter supplies.

 Contango traders like the Kochs, the fourth richest private billionaires in the world, have enough money to go beyond speculation.
 Wealthy speculators can exercise control over the price, and start that stampede.

 When a good pretense in the news comes along, contango traders hoarde oil at lower prices.
 They park it in storage tanks and even, at times, super tankers flush with crude idling off a coastline at hundreds of thousands of dollars a week.

-They take enough supply off-line and you artificially drives prices up.
-Then you sell on the high, and pocket the huge windfall.
+Take enough supply off-line and it artificially drives prices up.
+Then the contango traders sell on the high, and pocket the huge windfall.

 It doesn’t stop there.
-After they cash in, Contango traders bet against the price rise that they created by short selling the commodity.
+After they cash in, contango traders bet against the price rise that they created by short selling the commodity.
 That’s a bet that the price will go down, not up.
 It isn’t much of a bet when you know that you can influence the price.
-The smaller investors investing in the commodity have their hat handed to them as the Kochs, Goldman Sachs, and others suck even more money out of the artificial price wave on the way down.
+The smaller investors investing in the commodity have their hat handed to them as the Kochs, Goldman Sachs, and a handful of other large players suck even more money out of the artificial price wave on the way down.

 Contango trading, this hoarding, is illegal.
 Unfortunately, both the toothless Commodities Futures Trading Commission (CFTC), and the Consumer Financial Protection Bureau (CFPB) which Elizabeth Warren was supposed to run, have been stripped of power and roadblocked by the GOP lap dogs of the Kochs at every turn.
 Thus far, the CFTC has only turned a handful of small fish over to the Justice Department for prosecution, and the CFPB has been mum on the subject of contango trading.